Private deployment. Stronger controls.

 The Platform Team

-deploying AI into private infrastructure while preserving data control and repeatable proof of what the system relied on.
+deploying AI into private infrastructure while preserving data control and repeatable records of what the system relied on.

 The Reviewer